-So far we've had one trailer for the film, which you can watch right here:
+So far we've had two trailer for the film.
+You can watch the first right here:

 In addition to that, you might want to check out this official featurette on the making of one of the film's biggest stunt sequences, in which Tom Cruise flies a helicopter.
 No, not Ethan Hunt - Tom Cruise.
 The actor actually learned how to fly a chopper himself to film an aerial chase scene:

 That's not even the film's biggest stunt though.
 That honour (probably) goes to a HALO (High Altitude Low Open) jump sequence that Cruise obviously insisted on doing for real - becoming the first actor to ever do a real HALO jump for a movie.
 Watch the video to find out exactly how mental that is:

 Oh, and on a similar note, here's one that's not for the squeamish.
 At one point during production Cruise actually broke his ankle doing an entirely different stunt - jumping between rooftops, as you do - prompting a temporary production hiatus.
 The cast later appeared on The Graham Norton Show to share the footage of that accident, including the very unpleasant angle his foot gets bent into:

 What's the story?

 First up, here's the film's official synopsis from studio Paramount:

 The best intentions often come back to haunt you.
 MISSION: IMPOSSIBLE - FALLOUT finds Ethan Hunt (Tom Cruise) and his IMF team (Alec Baldwin, Simon Pegg, Ving Rhames) along with some familiar allies (Rebecca Ferguson, Michelle Monaghan) in a race against time after a mission gone wrong.
 Henry Cavill, Angela Bassett, and Vanessa Kirby also join the dynamic cast with filmmaker Christopher McQuarrie returning to the helm.